 - 2. In the same file, set the maxdumps variable to some number greater than zero if you want dumps to be taken. - 3.
 Specify an action of dump, reboot, or dumpreboot for any tests for which you want NHC to make a request of dumpd when that test fails. - 4.
-In dumpd.conf configuration file on the SMW (in /etc/opt/cray-xt-dumpd/dumpd.conf), change:
+In dumpd.conf configuration file on the SMW (in enable: no enable: yes

+/etc/opt/cray-xt-dumpd/dumpd.conf), change: